openlegend/core-rules/core/src/03-banes-boons/01-chapter-three.md

  - **Power Level 4** - Shapeshift into a creature between one quarter and quadruple the target's original size.
  - **Power Level 5** - Gain the flying movement mode of the new form, if applicable.
  - **Power Level 6** - Shapeshift into a living creature of a different physiology, such as an elemental, ooze, or a plant.
- - **Power Level 7** - Gain all extraordinary attributes possessed by the target.
+ - **Power Level 7** - Gain all extraordinary attributes possessed by the new form.
 If both forms have an Alteration attribute, the target chooses between the two scores.
  - **Power Level 8** - Shapeshift into a creature of any size.

 - **Special:** Shapeshifting into a specific creature (attempting to impersonate them) requires a Deception action roll which is opposed by Perception attribute of anyone who sees the shapeshifted creature.
 In addition, at power levels 4 and lower, the target does not gain mastery over any special movement modes granted by the new form.
 As such, the movement speed is cut in half for movement modes not native to the original form, and the GM may rule that certain actions, such as swimming in combat, suffer disadvantage on relevant action rolls.